jnv/bitoff.org/posts/2024-07-28-web-we-never-lost/index.md

 This text is partially a transcript, partially a recollection of a talk I presented on the [PragueJS meetup](https://www.meetup.com/praguejs/) in February 2024.[^recording]

 [^recording]: There's also a [recording](https://www.youtube.com/watch?v=0uURChbvhVY) if you really want, but it's, ummm, not very good.
-It’s definitely not my best performances.
+It’s definitely not my best performance.

 Abstract: